potassco/clorm/docs/clorm/predicate.rst

 of Clingo can be very cumbersome.
 To help support this type of encoding Clorm provides the :py:func:`~clorm.define_nested_list_field()` function.
-This factory function takes an element field class, as well as an optional new class name, and returns a newly created :class:`~clorm.RawField` sub-class that can be used to convert to and from a list of elements of that field class.
+This factory function takes an element field class, as well as an optional new class name, and returns a newly created :class:`~clorm.BaseField` sub-class that can be used to convert to and from a list of elements of that field class.

  .. code-block:: python